calnix/stakingPro/Documentation/ContractExplanations.md

     - Must be greater than current block timestamp.
 4. nftMultiplier: multiplier factor per nft.
     - Must be greater than 0.
 Used to calculate rewards boost from staked NFTs
-5. creationNftsRequired: number of nfts required to create a vault.
+5. creationNftsRequired
-6. vaultCoolDownDuration: cooldown period of vault before ending permanently.
-Duration in seconds that must pass after vault is marked for closure
+6. vaultCoolDownDuration
-7. owner: address that will be granted admin, operator and monitor roles.
-Cannot be zero address
+7. owner: address that will be granted `DEFAULT_ADMIN_ROLE`, `OPERATOR_ROLE` and `MONITOR_ROLE`.
-8. monitor: address that will be granted monitor role for calling pause()
+8. monitor: address that will be granted `MONITOR_ROLE` for calling `pause()`.
-9. operator: address that will be granted operator role for parameter updates
+9. operator: address that will be granted `OPERATOR_ROLE` for parameter updates.
-10. storedSigner: address used for signature verification
+10. storedSigner: address used for signature verification.
 11. name: name string used for EIP712 domain separator
 12. version: version string used for EIP712 domain separator

 This expects that the nft registry contract should be deployed in advance.

-We need to then deploy the following contracts:
+After deployment, we need to:

-- RewardsVault
+1. Deploy RewardsVault contract

-We need to then set the following, on the stakingPro contract:
+2. Set RewardsVault address on stakingPro contract
-- RewardsVault address
+3. Call `setPool` on NftRegistry contract

 ## Roles & Addresses